 I’ve been known to spray paint all my door knobs, but what a great way to repurpose a worn out pair of rubber boots.
 Who would have thought to paint rubber boots a cute color for decorative purposes and use them to display on your porch with a plant or flowers!
 Perfect!
+She’s so creative!
+Remember the FarmHouse Galvanized Bucket she did last year?
 Check out all the other Celebrate Summer ideas too!

 Hello, Today’s Creative Life Readers!

 We are thrilled Kim offered us an opportunity to share a project with you today.
 Before we start, we wanted to share who we are.
 We are a husband and wife team, Salvage Sister & Mister, who desire to help create your best life by salvaging what you already have.
 This includes thrifting, DIY, recipes to eliminate waste and save time, junkin and junkin travel, etc.

 Today we are sharing a DIY thrifted rain boot upgrade~

 Hunter boots are all the rage….whether wearing them or for home décor.
 However, at over $100 that’s a pretty spendy home décor item wouldn’t you say?

 Since they look so cute we were on a mission to salvage our own (Okay, really Salvage Sister was on this mission as The Mister really is okay without cute boots in the décor but he is always willing to help make the cute décor a reality if needed.)